Living On Campus

 - Horseplay of any kind is prohibited on or under the beds.

 - Beds are not to be placed higher than the 4th pin from the top of the headboard and footboards and must be set at the same level on both ends.

 TVs in the Residence Halls

 TVs are provided by the College in the following residence halls locations: in the Rocky Mtn.
-Hall Commons, in the Wind River Hall Commons, in the Aspen Mtn.
-Hall Commons.
+Hall Commons and in the Wind River Hall Commons.
 Netflix, Hulu, and Disney+ are all available on these TVs.

 Garbage cans must be emptied into trash bags and taken by the residents to the compactors.
 Using the public area garbage containers in halls and lobbies for room trash is prohibited and subject to disciplinary action.

 Cooking is allowed only in kitchen units.
 Limited cooking, using only microwaves is permitted in non- kitchen units.
 Any appliance in which the heating element is exposed are not allowed in non-kitchen style units. ie: crock pots, toasters, coffee makers, grills, etc. Common kitchens are available in Rocky Mtn.
 Hall.
 If personal items have been left in the commons kitchens for more than one week the College reserves the right to dispose of them.

 Televisions, computers, music players, DVD players, gaming systems, etc. are acceptable but students should keep in mind the limited space and close living quarters and in turn limit the size and amount of their equipment.
 Using such equipment in a way to disturb other residents is not permitted.
 Caution should also be taken not to use excessive wiring in hooking up such systems.
 You should be warned against bringing very expensive items into the residence halls.